 Picasso, Pablo, Yve-Alain.
 Bois, and Palazzo del Vittoriano (Rome, Italy).
 2009.
 Picasso Harlequin, 1917-1937.
 Milano: Skira.

 Copyright protects the rights of a creator to make copies of his/her own work.
-Facts, ideas, U.S. government works, and any work created before 1923 are considered public domain and are not protected by copyright.
+Facts, ideas, U.S. government works, and most work created before 1923 are considered public domain and are not protected by copyright.
 Copyright protection falls under Title 17, U.S. Code and covers "original works of authorship."
 If you do not own the copyright for a work, you must get permission from the owner before reproducing/sharing their work.

 Fair Use (17 U.S.C. §107 ) makes certain uses of a copyrighted work without the owner's permission legal.
 Fair Use is the reason why we can quote from a book when we are making an argument in a paper, or why a professor can show a reproduction of an artwork in a class lecture.
 The law around Fair Use is purposely vague, so you must analyze each use against the Four Fair Use Factors, to determine if it is legal and fair use or not.